timbophillips/hasura-auth-server/README.md

 ## API

-### /login
+### GET /login
-Expects a GET request including standard HTTP Authorization headers (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)
+* Expects a GET request including standard HTTP Authorization headers
+* Read more about that at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization

-Checks these credentials with the attached Hasura database..
+* Checks these credentials with the attached Hasura database..

-Responds with a signed JWT in body and a refresh token as an HTTP-only cookie.
+* Responds with a signed JWT in body and a refresh token as an HTTP-only cookie.

 Test with HTTPie:
 ```